dariuszstawicki/Manual_testing_techniques/README.md

-Some of the testing techiques I'm learning and working on
+Some of the testing techiques I'm learning and working on.
+Versions in Polish and English.